onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 Jepsen operates by spinning up `n` [server](https://github.com/aphyr/jepsen/blob/master/jepsen/src/jepsen/os.clj) nodes (in our case 5), and `y` [clients](https://github.com/aphyr/jepsen/blob/master/jepsen/src/jepsen/client.clj) (in our case 5).
-On each of the server nodes, ran a BookKeeper server, and a ZooKeeper server which BookKeeper depends on.
+On each of the server nodes, we ran a BookKeeper server, as well as a ZooKeeper server which BookKeeper depends on.

 Our test was configured to have 5 client threads writing to a BookKeeper ledger